it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Data_Confidentiality_Integrity_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 4.2.4

-### Routinely Audit Cloud Storage Configuration Settings

-On a periodic basis, review configuration settings for all cloud storage containers and match effectiveness to the sensitivity of the data being stored in the container.

->Automated routines are available for evaluation against the CIS Foundations Benchmarks.
-Automated routines may be necessary if you have a lot of containers.

-Applies to: Hosted components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 4.3.3

 ### Use Separate Storage Containers for Unique Data Classifications